invertase/react-native-firebase/docs/perf/index.md

 		version={false}
 		to="/guides?tags=perf"
 	>
-	  Our guides walk you through some of the ways Performance Monitoring can be to gain deeper insight into your applications performance.
+	  Our guides walk you through some of the ways Performance Monitoring can be used to gain deeper insight into your applications. performance.
 	</Block>
   <Block